CA-DataScience/ca-datascience.github.io/README.md

 ### Tips

-- **Event order doesn't matter** - Events are automatically sorted by date when the page renders
+- **Event order doesn't matter** - Events are positioned on the calendar by their date automatically
-- **Past events are kept** - Old events automatically move to the "Past Events" section; no need to delete them
+- **Past events are kept** - Old events remain visible when navigating to past months; no need to delete them
 - **Link to a blog post** - If your event has a detailed blog post, link to it using `/posts/YYYY-MM-DD-post-name.html`
 - **External links work too** - You can link to external registration pages or event websites
 - **Keep descriptions concise** - Aim for 1-2 sentences; longer details should go in a linked blog post
+- **Use the list view** - Click "List" in the calendar header for a traditional list view of events

 ---